vaib-dev/Courses/5-dbms/9-mongodb/4-crud-operations.md

 ### Practical
 Now we will perform practical on our system.\
-**Description**: In the below image we first set the database to employeedb.
+In the below image we first set the database to employeedb.
 Then we see that there is collection named emp_details.
 So we insertOne  document in the collection and then insertMany document in the collection as shown:
 <img src="https://user-images.githubusercontent.com/54719422/91700717-eac94400-eb93-11ea-9d56-8d8961d0159e.png" height="" width="">